renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. In the **Add a role assignment** section, click **Add**.

-1. On the **Add role administrator** blade, specify the following settings:
+1. On the **Add role assignment** blade, specify the following settings:

     | Setting | Value |
     | --- | --- |